Mechanical clock suspension spring

 Clock pendulum components description

-Altogether, this is a description of the clock pendulum parts and components.
-Please use this as a glossary of the parts to a clock pendulum assembly.
-Knowing the correct terms for the various pendulum parts is helpful when locating replacements.
-We are pretty adept at deciphering descriptions of parts however knowing the name is always something we welcome.
+Knowing the correct terms for the various pendulum parts is helpful when ordering replacements.
+We are quite adept at deciphering descriptions of parts however, knowing the name is always something we welcome.

 The clock pendulum